Is there really a noticeable difference between .308 Win. and .30-06 Springfield?

-You'll also find some hunting and fishing guides in Alaska prefer a little bit of extra power that a heavier grain .30-06 has for protection against black bears or other angry large game animals.
+You'll also find some hunting and fishing guides in Alaska prefer a little bit of extra power that 220-grain bullets can bring to the table.
+It's not uncommon to use .30-06 ammo for protection against black bears or other angry large game animals.
 The extra stopping power is probably why it has become one of the most popular big-game hunting rounds ever.
 Bighorn sheep, elk, antelope, bear, moose, deer--you can pretty much hunt them all with a .30-06.

 In Texas, many hunters are starting to use platforms like the AR-10 in .308 to control the wild hog populations.
 It can be used to put lot of rounds on multiple pigs, but the cartridge is also powerful enough to cut through a big boar's tough hide and bones, allowing the hunter to put the pig down for good.

-If the AR style isn't for you, the civilian version of the M14, the M1A can also be found in .308 and can be used effectively against hogs or other pest predators.
+If the AR style of semi-automatic rifle isn't for you, the civilian version of the M14, the M1A can also be found in .308 and can be used effectively against hogs or other pest predators.

 So, again, just to recap: a .30-06 is generally going to be better suited for long range shooting, and a .308 is going to be better for faster shooting.

 You can't go wrong

 We're not going to pick a favorite between the .308 and .30-06, because both rounds are great for what they are.
 You really can't go wrong buying a sporting rifle chambered for either.
 Whether you are looking for a new hunting gun, a target shooting machine or something for self-defense, you're sure to find a use for one of these rounds.
 Before you go to the gun store to buy one, just ask yourself what you'll be using it for and pick the one that best suits your needs.